oracle/weblogic-kubernetes-operator/documentation/staging/content/userguide/istio/istio.md

       localhostBindingsEnabled: false
 ```

-Let's discuss each `spec.configuration.istio` attribute:
+See the following description of each `spec.configuration.istio` attribute:

 * `enabled`: To enable Istio support, you must include the `istio` section
   and set `enabled: true` as shown.
 * `readinessPort`: This attribute is optional
    and defaults to `8888` if not provided; it is used for a readiness health check.
 * `replicationChannelPort`: This attribute is optional and defaults to `4564` if not provided;
-  The operator will create a `T3` protocol WebLogic network access point on each WebLogic
+  the operator will create a `T3` protocol WebLogic network access point on each WebLogic
-  server that is part of a cluster with this port to handle EJB and servlet session state
+  Server that is part of a cluster with this port to handle EJB and servlet session state
   replication traffic between servers.

   This setting is ignored for clusters